4neesh/DevBlog/src/posts/002javaObjectNotation.md

 &#8226; Constant time: &#10004;
 </p>
 <p>
 As we can see from the above checklist, the algorithm satisfies the Linear time complexity first, due to the for-loop.
-Therefore the algorithm has a Big O Notation of: O(n).
+Therefore the algorithm has a Big O Notation of: O(n).<br>
+With an understanding of what The Big O notation is, and how we can calculate it for our algorithms, it will allow us to better understand the potential cost of our algorithm to CPU usage as datasets become larger.
+By practicing efficient design in algorithms, you will also begin to explore and utilise the various data structures available within Java and to understand their benefits and costs with a different perspective.
 </p>
 <br>
 <small style="float: right;" >Picture: Cocora Valley, Salento. </small><br>
-<a target="_blank" href="https://unsplash.com/@shawn_appel"><small style="float: right;" >Image by: Shawn Appel</small></a>
+<a target="_blank" href="https://unsplash.com/@shawn_appel"><small style="float: right;" >Image by: Shawn Appel</small></a><br>